pypy/pypy.org/posts/2022/12/pypy-alive.rst

 .. author: Carl Friedrich Bolz-Tereick

-In this blog post I want to describe a recent bug finding technique that I've added to the PyPy JIT testing infrastructure using.
+In this blog post I want to describe a recent bug finding technique that I've added to the PyPy JIT testing infrastructure.
 This technique uses the Z3 theorem prover to find bugs in the optimizer of PyPy's JIT, in particular its integer operation optimizations.
-The technique is based on things I have learned from `John Regehr's`_ blog_ (`this post`_ is a good first one to read), Twitter_, and on his (et al) paper `Alive2: Bounded Translation Validation for LLVM`__.
+The approach is based on things I have learned from `John Regehr's`_ blog_ (`this post`_ is a good first one to read), Twitter_, and on his (et al) paper `Alive2: Bounded Translation Validation for LLVM`__.
 The work